 Tel: 3943.1404 - Joyce Tang, Personal Assistant to Master

-Professor Nick Rawlins is Vice-President (Development and International) of the Toulouse School of Economics and Emeritus Professor of Behavioural Neuroscience at the University of Oxford.
-He will take up a post as Master of Morningside College in late 2018.
-His research spans areas including the neural basis of memory, brain degeneration, pain and anxiety.
-He completed his BA and DPhil at University College, Oxford and was appointed to a series of posts there before becoming Watts Professor of Psychology in 2007 and Pro-Vice-Chancellor for Development and External Affairs in 2010.
+Professor Nick Rawlins became Master of Morningside College in December 2018.
+He is a behavioural neuroscientist whose research spans areas including the neural basis of memory, brain degeneration, pain and anxiety.
+He completed his BA and DPhil at University College, Oxford and was appointed to a series of posts there before becoming Watts Professor of Psychology in 2005 and Pro-Vice-Chancellor for Development and External Affairs in 2010.
+On leaving Oxford in 2017 he became Vice-President (Development and International) of the Toulouse School of Economics.
+He is Emeritus Professor of Behavioural Neuroscience at the University of Oxford where he also holds Emeritus Fellowships at University College and Wolfson College.
 He is a Fellow of the Academy of Medical Sciences and a Fellow of the British Psychological Society.

 Dean of Students

 Colin A. Graham

 Professor Colin Graham is Director and Professor of Emergency Medicine at CUHK.
 He qualified from Glasgow in 1994 and completed surgical and emergency medicine training in Scotland.
 He came to CUHK in 2004 where he combines clinical practice in emergency medicine with clinical teaching.
 He has broad research interests including trauma, sepsis and critical care.
 He has published widely, including co-authoring two editions of the Oxford Handbook of Emergency Medicine.
 Professor Graham has been involved with Morningside College since its inception and is a Founding Fellow of the College.
 He has been Dean of Students at Morningside College since 2016.